jonas089/ciphercurve-trie/README.md

 ⚠️ This is not a production library ⚠️

 ⚠️ Optimization work in progress ⚠️

+*This codebase will be refactored when I have the time, see Todos: Optimization*
 # Merkle Trie for Blockchain Systems
 This Trie can be used to represent state in Blockchain systems.